We Are Now Virtual!

 Food Allergy Tests May Not Be Accurate.

-It is important to understand that this test has never been scientifically proven to be able to accomplish what it reports to do.
-The scientific studies that are provided to support the use of this test are often out of date and in non-reputable journals, and many have not even used the IgG test in question.
+This test has never been scientifically proven to be able to accomplish what it reports to do.
+The studies used to support the use of this test are often out of date and in non-reputable journals.
+And many of these studies have not even used the IgG test in question.
 The presence of IgG is likely a normal response of the immune system to exposure to food.
 In fact, these higher levels of IgG may simply be associated with tolerance to those foods.

 We test for food intolerance reactions.